papagorgio23/AISports_Chatbot/data/nlu.md

 - I'm doing great!
 How are you?
 - how are you?
 - I'm doing pretty good.
 How are you?
+- I'm doing well, thank you.
+How are you?

 ## intent:apology
 - I'm sorry...